alekseyig/PyAssembly/README.md

 PyAssembly
 ===============================
-Pyassembly is the Python setup.py command.
+pyassembly is the Python setup.py command.
 If you are familiar with fat or uber jar, than this command will come as no surprise for you.
 By installing and using it, you will get an "uber" egg or zip file, which will contain not only your project, but will also include all the dependencies you specified in you requirements.txt file, including the dependence of the dependencies (a.k.a. transitive dependencies), making it easy to create a self-contained distribution.

 Installing